A Biology Teacher Ponders Death

 Just Say'n...

 My thinking is scientific.
-This means I believe that the only reliable way to know about the cosmos we live in is through the information we get from our senses.
-Moreover, this information must be verified and analyzed by others systematically, which tries to remove personal bias.
+This means I believe that the only reliable way to know about our cosmos is through the information we get from our senses.
+Additionally, other people must systematically verify and analyze this information to remove personal bias.

-I reject the idea of a supernatural dimension in our cosmos because there is no empirical evidence to support it.
+I reject the idea of a supernatural dimension in our cosmos because no empirical evidence supports it.
 Likewise, I dismiss astrology, reincarnation, ghosts, magic, miracles, consciousness beyond death, or anything similar.
-I do not believe in a God or a mysterious designer behind the universe because the proven process of the evolution of life contradicts the involvement of a designer.
+I do not believe in a God or a mysterious designer behind the universe because the proven process of life's evolution contradicts the involvement of a designer.

-I don't object to these popular beliefs based on personal feelings; I used to share them too.
-But I find no observable proof in the universe that backs them up.
+I don't object to these popular beliefs based on personal feelings; I used to share them, too.
+But I find no observable proof in the universe to back them up.
 I would gladly accept any evidence of the supernatural and admit my mistake.

-Because I think this way, and after reading the Humanist Manifesto, one of the groups with which I have chosen to associate is the American Humanist Association.
+Because I think this way, and after reading the Humanist Manifesto, I have chosen to associate with the American Humanist Association.
 I find myself very comfortable with them.
-However, and to my surprise, some of them are not very comfortable with me.
+However, to my surprise, some of them are uncomfortable with me.

 The problem is atheism.

 I acknowledge that Theos has historically been synonymous with God.
 We are beings who are aware of our existence.
 This makes us psychologically troubled by the question of our purpose—the reason for our being.
-This is such a vital question that we cannot flourish without an answer.
+This is a vital question that we cannot flourish without an answer to.
 Theos is whatever answer we discover to satisfy that question.

-A long history of thinking that Theos is a supernatural entity of some kind does not oblige us to keep that understanding, even when we have learned otherwise.
+A long history of thinking that Theos is a supernatural entity of some kind does not oblige us to keep that understanding.

 The human mind has created the supernatural and its various entities to answer the existential question.
-We needed the gods for Theos, or the purpose and meaning that sustain our existence.
-However, as we learn more about the cosmos and ourselves, we are leaving behind the gods and the magical thinking.
+We needed the gods for Theos or the purpose and meaning that sustain our existence.
+However, as we learn more about the cosmos and ourselves, we leave behind the gods and magical thinking.
 Yet, Theos is still a vital human need.
-We have to meet that need with our best intellectual, emotional, and creative abilities.
+We must meet that need with our best intellectual, emotional, and creative abilities.
 Our well-being depends on how well we do it.

-I reject the existence of God, any supernatural phenomena, or beings that dwell in them.
+I reject the existence of God, any supernatural dimensions, or beings that dwell in them.

 As a scientific theologian, I embrace the scientific view of the cosmos.
 I also have a rational, emotional, and theistic worldview.
 These positions are not contradictory.

-Being opposed to something rather than supporting something is not a good way to find one's purpose in life.
-But if someone feels such a posture is necessary, I beg them to find something besides “theist” to be “A””
+Being opposed to something rather than supporting something is not a very good way to find one's purpose in life.
+But if someone feels such a posture is necessary, I beg them to find something besides “theist” to be “A”

 WHP